ganlubin/monitor-HPCs-by-its-intra-band-and-out-of-band-resources/README.md

 ## Updates

+### **2023-09-05**

+We add a module called "Zlib Transform", which user zlib to compress the data, and use udp to transform, we get the data successfully.

 ### **2023-09-04**

 We use UDP to send and get the proc_t, but the packages are too huge to get, we will try to fix the problems.